diiq/blog/_writing/morality-play-iii.markdown

 He smiles and opens him mouth, “How can I—” he begins, but, though she smiles in return, she walks past him in silence, storming into the office block beyond.

 “Excuse me!
 Excuse me.
 Ma'am.”
 The receptionist is put together tidily, with auburn hair, carefully chosen glasses and a clothes appropriate to his station and his figure.
 He is beautiful, but his brow begins to wrinkle.
 He stands, brushes his trousers smooth, and walks after her.
 He’s wearing practical shoes.
-He catches up and places a hand on his shoulder.
+He catches up and places a hand on her shoulder.

-“Sir!”
+“Ma'am!”

 “Oh, hello again.
 Yes?”
 She spins around, but continues to walk backwards as she looks at him pleasantly.

-“You mustn’t come back here, sir.
+“You mustn’t come back here, ma'am.
 Not without an appointment.
 You can’t.”

 “Oh.
 Oh.
 I’m sorry.”